3. basic parser

 pub fn parse(tokens: Vec<Token>, file: String) -> Result<Vec<Expression>> { let mut parser = Parser { valid_data_type_names: HashSet::from([ "bool".to_string(), "char".to_string(), "short".to_string(), "int".to_string(), "long".to_string(), "float".to_string(), "double".to_string(), ]), i: 0, tokens: tokens, token_stats: token_stats(), file, };

-Section titled “Running code”Temporarily replace your test.c file with:
+Section titled “Running Code”Temporarily replace your test.c file with a simpler test code like this: